patcat/WebVRTwitterWorld/README.md

 An updated version of [VR Twitter World](https://github.com/sitepoint-editors/VRTwitterWorld) that uses WebVR.

 This is a demo using Three.js to create a visualisation of real time tweets as particles.
-In order to get this to run, you'll need to create a config.json file like so:
+In order to get this to run, you'll need to create a config.json file like so with your Twitter API credentials:

 ```
 {